Architecture

 Why aggregate instead of building a new bridge?

 Bridges are commoditized infrastructure.
 Building another one adds no value.
 The value is in choosing the right bridge at the right time — and that's a search problem, not an infrastructure problem.
 MNMX treats bridges as interchangeable modules and focuses on the optimization layer above them.
+Each bridge has different liquidity profiles, fee structures, and latency characteristics that change continuously.
+No single bridge is optimal for all transfers at all times.

 Why optimize for worst case instead of expected value?

 Expected value optimization assumes you know the probability distribution of outcomes.
 In cross-chain, you don't — bridge delays are unpredictable, MEV is adversarial, liquidity can drain between quote and execution.
 Minimax doesn't need probability estimates.
 It guarantees the best outcome under the worst conditions, which is the rational choice when uncertainty is high.
+For a 10 ETH transfer, the difference between a route that averages 14.2 SOL but can drop to 11 SOL, versus a route that averages 14.0 SOL but never drops below 13.5 SOL, is significant.
+The minimax approach captures this.

 Why multi-hop routes?